NethermindEth/warp-plugin/README.md

 - A Lib compiler, provided by Scarb

-- The normal StarkNet compiler
+- The normal Starknet compiler

 - Modified Starknet compiler which executes the plugin